jacevelasquez/payment-react/README.md

 # Welcome to Payment-React system

+## Requirements

+- A working and running React-Gateway backend service in local machine
+- NPM

 ## How to run

 Open your referred terminal and navigate or change directory to this repository, and enter these commands